-- Actual width of treatment on shoulders may vary depending on the steepness of the slope away from pavement. - All noted locations will be treated in mid to late spring with the following mixture of herbicides and adjuvants: - In most locations application will be made in the spring with the following mix of pre-blended herbicides:
+- Actual width of treatment on shoulders may vary depending on the steepness of the slope away from pavement. - Some areas will be treated with previous years blends to clear inventory. - All other noted locations will be treated in mid to late spring with the following mixture of herbicides and adjuvants: